TheDevYellowy/twitch/README.md

 ## Twitch-Utils

-This is a package with some twitch utilities to help access the api and other aspects
+This is a package with some twitch utilities to help access the api and other aspects of twitch

 - [Getting Started](#getting-started)